Geography and Travel

 KS4

-GCSE: Students follow the AQA Geography course 35 which flows into the A-Level of course.
+GCSE: Students follow the AQA Geography course 8035 which flows into the A-Level of course 7037.
 The course is taught by two specialist geography teachers.
 The exam is divided into 3 papers.
 The course is largely taught in the order of the papers and the order within the paper.
 This makes it clearer what to revise and when and what parts of the course questions are aimed at.
 As Ofsted 2021 noted ‘by learning each component in an ordered way’ This is particularly needed for Paper 2 which is slightly ambiguous for students to interpret.
 Optional units in Paper 2 choose subjects where knowledge and understanding is built upon from earlier years (Coastal Landscapes and River Landscapes).
 The option unit not studied has lower marks nationally and has less relevance to students – Glacial and Cold Environments.
 This choice is supported as ‘pupils are more motivated when they learn knowledge they can link to’ (Bent et al, 2014).
 Neither is studied earlier in school.
 Paper 2 chooses options (World Food Resources) that has a greater interest to students.
 Option units at Paper 2 affect a small amount of marks.
 Paper 3 uses Llandudno as the location to gain ‘fieldwork experience’.
 This is close to school and accessible on a one day fieldtrip in a safe environment teachers are familiar with.
 Teacher’s expertise of coursework moderation is used to design the specific nature of the ‘fieldwork experience’.
 The teaching of all 3 papers focuses on knowledge, understanding and skills.

 Progression is monitored using regular standardised GCSE end of unit tests in all classes completed and marked at actual exam standard.
 Students exam access arrangement are consistent applied where appropriate.
 This allows focus on ‘any misconceptions the pupils have as well as any gaps in pupil’s knowledge’ (Ofsted, 2021).
 Feedback on exam technique is throughout the course but particularly focused on these.
 Again use is made of the departments’ extensive and up to date AQA exam board marking experience to focus this area of teaching.
 The GCSE syllabus is delivered in a manner to allow children of all abilities to access it using a range of activities and learning styles to access it.
 Children with particular needs are taught using knowledge of them as individuals alongside best practice given by specialists within the school e.g. ASD base or SENCO.
-Where appropriate teaching assistants
+Where appropriate teaching assistants are integrated into the lesson both in planning and delivery to support individual student’s needs.
+Homework is focused on end of unit tests and past question from previous GCSE exams.
+In addition, quick low stake ‘AO1’ tests are performed during each unit to allow recall.

-BTEC: Students follow the BTEC Level 2 Award in Travel and Tourism and is taught by one specialist teacher.
-The course is designed to give all learners the knowledge and skills required to pursue further education within this subject area or follow a career path within one of the fastest growing industries in the UK.
 Pupils will investigate, plan and explore a stimulating introduction into the world of travel and tourism, the importance of travel and tourism to the UK, customer service and key destinations.
 Pupils will gain an insight into some of the key areas within the sector, including customer types, accommodation, tourism development and promotion, transport and visitor attractions.
-Assessment is mainly through task-based assignments so pupils can demonstrate their knowledge and skills in real-world scenarios linked to the unit content (Units 2: UK Travel and Tourism, 3: The Travel and Tourism Customer Experience and 4: International Travel and Tourism Destinations).
-Unit 1: The UK Travel and Tourism Sector, is an externally assessed unit by written exam in January of year 11.
+Assessment is mainly through task-based assignments so pupils can demonstrate their knowledge in real-world scenarios linked to the unit content (Component 1: The UK Travel and Tourism Sector and Component 2: Customer Needs in Travel and Tourism).
+Component 3: Influences on Global Travel, is an externally assessed unit by written exam at the end of year 11.
 The combination of units studied gives the right balance between challenge and engagement but also delivers practical knowledge and skills that can be built on, such as self-reflection, communication, teamwork and problem solving will also support their progress onto Level 3 Travel and Tourism or employment.

 KS5